longshotsyndicate/sts-examples/README.md

 * manage heartbeating
 * connect to the websocket
 * store any data received
-* pick a random event (preferring an inplay game) and bet on it
+* pick a random event (preferring an inplay game) and request trading advice for it
-* handle the lifecycle of this bet
+* handle the lifecycle of this advice